Do I stay, or do I go?

 Some pastors remain hired hands by their own choices and emotional bearing.
 But most want to be true under-shepherds, becoming an integral part of the church family.

 Some congregations won’t ever let the pastor in emotionally.
-Many churches do this out of deep hurt.
-It’s a defense mechanism they’ve adapted after being burned by too many pastoral departures.
+Usually it’s a defense mechanism they’ve adapted after being burned by too many pastoral departures.

-The problem is, if they won’t let the pastor in, they won’t be welcoming to guests either.
+But the congregation that won’t let a new pastor in, won’t be very welcoming to guests either.
 So they’ll never obey the Great Commission and will never be a healthy church.

 I don’t believe the true role of pastor can be fulfilled as a hired hand.
 If it becomes obvious that’s all you’ll ever be, it’s probably time to leave.